Terminating an Independent Contractor: A Guide for Employers

 Terms regarding Termination of Contract

 It is tempting to think that this is easier than with employees, but there are pitfalls if not approached correctly.
-A disgruntled contractor could even make a claim that they were actually an employee, and ask for unpaid overtime or severance.
+A disgruntled contractor could even claim that they were an employee, and ask for unpaid overtime or severance.
 This type of claim can be prevented with a contract that clearly defines the relationship.

 These terms should include: